These are the main eligibility criteria for becoming a donor:

 - Weigh more than 50 kg and have normal blood pressure and heart rate

 - Be registered with a General Practitioner (GP)

-- Be able to prove your identity when attending each appointment
+- Be able to prove your identity and age when attending each appointment

 - Have a UK Bank Account

 - Be able to give informed consent and fully understand the medical questionnaire on every appointment

 - You have been diagnosed with AIDS/HIV, Hepatitis B or C or any other blood borne infectious disease